OsamaShamout/OsamaShamout/README.md

 - 🏫 🇱🇧 I am a Computer Science student with minor in Acturaial Science at the Lebanese American University, Beirut.
 - 📲 👯 Currently focusing on developing mobile applications and websites.
 PS: I’m looking for people to collaborate with.
 - 🤓 🖥 Interested in Operating Systems and Computer Architecture.
-- 📈 📚 My free time is spent in reading Economics, Blockchain Technology, and Middle Eastern Affairs.
+- 📈 📚 Favorite reads span around Economics, Blockchain Technology, and Middle Eastern Affairs.
 - 📸 🎥 Video editing and photography are becoming a thing with me.
 - 📫 📫 You can reach me @ osama.shamout@lau.edu